Pieter Goemans: Biography

-In the 1960s Goemans was one of the regular lyricists for Corry Brokken, translating foreign material.
-One of his tunes, "Bach bijvoorbeeld", was sung by Shirley Zwerus and produced by Willem Duys used as the opening tune for his weekly radio program.
-In 1970, Hearts of Soul won the Nationaal Songfestival with the Goemans song "Waterman"; the song finished seventh at the Eurovision Song Contest 1970.
+In the 1960s, Goemans was one of the regular lyricists for Corry Brokken, translating foreign material.
+One of his tunes, "Bach bijvoorbeeld", was sung by Shirley Zwerus and produced by Willem Duys, used as the opening tune for his weekly radio program.
+In 1970, the Hearts of Soul won the Nationaal Songfestival with Goemans's song "Waterman"; the song finished seventh at the Eurovision Song Contest 1970.

 Goemans died on 8 July 2000.
 The bridge on which "Aan de Amsterdamse grachten" came to him was marked with a plaque and later named for him; his ashes were spread over the Prinsengracht.